suhuf/THM_Write-/Writeups/Carnage.md

 **What are the two IP addresses of the Cobalt Strike servers?
 Use VirusTotal (the Community tab) to confirm if IPs are identified as Cobalt Strike C2 servers. (answer format: enter the IP addresses in sequential order)**

 If we remember from before, we were witnessing constant **HTTP** communications with a server right after initial compromise.
-The infected host was frequenting sending undeciferable POST requests to that IP address.
+The infected host was frequently sending undecipherable POST requests to that IP address.
 This type of behavior can be indicative of a C2.

-Let's go back to our clear text **HTTP** filter:
+Let's go back to our clear-text **HTTP** filter:

 <img width="1819" height="477" alt="image" src="https://github.com/user-attachments/assets/282827b5-d6ae-4643-bf57-0c16a5a76da6" />

-There are two IPs here that are suspicious: **208[.]91[.]128[.]6** and **185[.]106[.]96[.]158** , we don't exactly know for sure if they are Cobalt Strike servers, but we should check them in virus total anyways since they are obvious connected to the comprimisation of the system.
+There are two IPs here that are suspicious: **208[.]91[.]128[.]6** and **185[.]106[.]96[.]158**, we don't exactly know for sure if they are Cobalt Strike servers, but we should check them in VirusTotal anyway, since they are obviously connected to the compromise of the system.

-Our first IP does not return anythign for VT:
+Our first IP does not return anything for VT:

 <img width="1617" height="854" alt="image" src="https://github.com/user-attachments/assets/df44645e-0a2a-40aa-aa44-2f1809aa866e" />

-Our second IP Does however turn up results on VT:
+Our second IP does however turn up results on VT:

 <img width="1574" height="421" alt="image" src="https://github.com/user-attachments/assets/0a24703c-dd03-47a3-b8d0-7b8b32db523b" />